Clear labelling

 What are the labelling rules for alternative proteins in the European Union?

 Under current EU law certain terms including “milk” and “yoghurt” cannot be used for plant-based dairy, even if they are accompanied with qualifiers such as “plant-based” or “vegan”.
-This decision was once again confirmed in this court ruling from 2017.
+This decision was confirmed in this court ruling from 2017.

 However, national courts across the EU have since reaffirmed that this ruling does not prohibit the use of adjectives or descriptors such as “alternative to yoghurt”, “cheese-style” and “creamy”.